ddasutein/UmiChanDiscordBot/README.md

 # UmiChanDiscordBot
-My precious Umi-chan Discord bot
+My precious Umi-chan Discord bot.
+All it can do for now is reply pre-programmed keywords.